dingc/chowfun/SAMPLE_CODE/Readme.txt

 Find and Tell
-	-template is designed for for the client, there was no discussion regarding which script is used -The project ended on May 1st
+	-template is designed for for the client, there was no discussion regarding which script is used -this was first iteration without comments and elements are there to show the big picture -The project ended on May 1st
 	-css was based on Blueprint framework